gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-08/index.md

-- You can now have the `lambda` module use an existing IAM role, rather than creating a new one, by passing in the IAM role's ARN via the new `existing_role_arn` input variable.
+- You can now have the `lambda` module use an existing IAM role, rather than creating a new one, by passing in the IAM role&apos;s ARN via the new `existing_role_arn` input variable.